nhut-ntm/nhut-ntm/README.md

 # Let's connect
 - 📮Reach out to me via this email: nhutntmuel@gmail.com
-- 🤝And connect with me on [LinkedIn](https://www.linkedin.com/in/nhutnguyen-tran-minh/) It would be my pleasure to talking to you
+- 🤝And connect with me on [LinkedIn](https://www.linkedin.com/in/nhutnguyen-tran-minh/)

+It would be my pleasure to connect with you

 # Thank You
 Thanks for visiting my profile.
 I would love to bring more of me on this Github and contribute to the open-source community in the future.